Lorraine Williams: Brought into TSR by Gary Gygax

-Gary Gygax, co-inventor of the role-playing game Dungeons & Dragons and partner in the company TSR, had been sent to Hollywood in 1982 to work on licensing the Dungeons & Dragons brand, leaving the day-to-day operations of TSR to his fellow board members, Kevin and Brian Blume.
-While in Hollywood, he was involved in the making of the Dungeons & Dragons animated television show and exploring the possibility of a film adaptation of the game.
-In the course of his work, Gygax met Flint Dille, with whom he collaborated on a series of choose-your-own-adventure-type novels and a script for an unmade Dungeons & Dragons film.
-In 1984, Gygax was alerted to the fact that TSR was $1.5 million in debt and the Blumes were looking for a buyer.
+Gary Gygax, co-inventor of the role-playing game Dungeons & Dragons and partner in the company TSR, had been sent to Hollywood in 1982 to work on licensing the Dungeons & Dragons brand, leaving fellow board members of TSR, Kevin and Brian Blume to run the day-to-day operations of the company.
+While in Hollywood, he was involved in the making of the Dungeons & Dragons animated television show and exploring the possibility of a Dungeons & Dragons film adaptation.
+During the course of his work, Gygax met Flint Dille, and they worked together on a series of gamebook-type novels and a script for an unmade Dungeons & Dragons film.
+In 1984, Gygax was alerted to the fact that TSR was in debt for $1.5 million and the Blumes were looking for a buyer.
 In an attempt to bring new investment money into the company, Gygax asked Flint Dille to arrange a meeting with his sister, Lorraine Williams.

-Although Williams turned down Gygax's invitation to invest in TSR, Gygax did hire her, on the basis of her management experience, to manage TSR.
-Williams was able to deal with TSR's creditors and get money flowing back into the company again.
+Although Williams turned down Gygax's invitation to invest money in TSR, Gygax did hire her, on the basis of her management experience, to manage TSR.
+Williams successfully worked with creditors of TSR to get money coming back into the company again.
 Gygax subsequently engineered the removal of Kevin Blume as CEO due to fiscal mismanagement.
 However, Kevin's brother Brian had a longstanding stock option which he triggered; both brothers then sold their stock to Williams, making her the majority shareholder.
-Gygax considered trying to fire Williams in order to replace her with his future wife, Gail Carpenter, but was advised not to.
+Gygax considered firing Williams in order to replace her with his future wife, Gail Carpenter, but was advised against this.
 Gygax did go to court to have the sale of stock declared illegal, claiming he had a verbal agreement with the Blume brothers to buy their stock.
-When the judge ruled against him, Gygax sold his remaining stock and left TSR.
+When the judge ruled against him, Gygax sold what remained of his stock and left TSR.